trustbloc/sandbox/docs/demo/sandbox_nondidcomm_playground.md

-# TrustBloc Edge Sandbox - Demo Playground
+# TrustBloc Edge Sandbox - Non DIDComm Demo Playground

 The components from this repo are deployed on a server to play around without running locally.